 Alternatively, take a taxi (such as Uber or the local equivalent – Cammeo) for around 40 Kuna (£5) each way.
-This is particularly a cost-efficient option if you are travelling with at least one other person or if your destination is not close to the bus stops/station in central Pula.
+This is particularly a cost-efficient option if you are travelling with at least one other person.
+Or, if your destination is not close to the bus stops or bus station in central Pula.

-A short walk from the road through a campsite and woodland brings you to Cyclone Beach.
+A short walk from the road through a campsite and woodland brings you to Cyclone Beach Pula.
 Accessible by stairs only, Cyclone Beach has a small pebble beach area as well as a large rocky area.

-You can enter the sea quite easily from the pebble beach, but from the rocks it’ll require a bit of climbing or jumping straight in.
-However, there are also some rock pools that form when the tide is further out for those who want to test the waters before diving in the deep end!
-Also, there aren’t any facilities (shops, toilets, changing areas or showers) at Cyclone Beach so you need to be prepared for that.
+You can enter the sea quite easily from the pebble beach, but from the rocks, it’ll require a bit of climbing or jumping straight in.
+However, some rock pools form when the tide is further out for those who want to test the waters before diving into the deep end!

 The water at Valovine Beach is so clear and warm!
-It was definitely one of my favourite beaches in Pula and I would highly recommend it!
+It is definitely a strong contender for being the best beach in Pula.
+I would highly recommend it!
 If you can’t fit a snorkel in your luggage then definitely bring goggles because it’s a great place to see lots of little fish.

 This popular beach is a little way from the other beaches in Stoja but is still worth a visit.
-The beach has toilets and a small bar, but not much else facility-wise.
+Gortan’s Cove beach has toilets and a small bar, but not much else facility-wise.

 Best Beaches in Pula: Verudela

-This quiet beach is less popular than most of the others on the Verudela peninsula, so ideal for a relaxing day in the sun.
-Like most of the beaches in Pula, the water is clear, warm and calm – an excellent place to cool off from the heat of the day.
+Like most of the beaches in Pula, the water is clear, warm and calm.
+Valsaline Beach is an excellent place to cool off from the heat of the day.
 And, it has a slow, gradual decline into the sea from the pebble beach, perfect for just dipping your toes.

 Located on the western Verudela peninsula, Croatia Beach is a great little beach!
-Personally, I think this is one of the best beaches in Pula because it really has so much on offer!
+Personally, I think this is one of the best beaches near Pula because it really has so much on offer!

-What’s more, on the beach there are a host of water activities available, such as jet skis, banana boats, kayaks, as well as an inflatable over-water obstacle course!
-Sunbeds and parasols are also available for hire.
+What’s more, on Croatia Beach there are lots of water activities available.
+For example, jet skis, banana boats, kayaks, as well as an inflatable over-water obstacle course!
+You can hire sunbeds and parasols on the beach.
 Plus, there are also lots of trees providing shade for those who don’t want to be in the sun all day.

-And, to really round out your day, right behind the beach is the Verudela Art Park.
-This quirky spot has a variety of interesting sculptures – such as a brain on legs, spread out over 5000 square metres.
+And, to really round out your day, right behind Ambrela beach is the Verudela Art Park.
+This quirky spot has a variety of interesting sculptures, such as a brain on legs spread out over 5000 square metres.
 The sculptures are also lit up at night if you want to venture there after sunset.

 Written in Croatian as Havajska Plaža, this small but popular beach cuts into the cliff edge and is accessible by steps only.
 However, because of this, it is one of the best beaches in Pula for cliff jumping into the clear seas below!
 Verudela Canyon, which is about 50 metres from Hawaii Beach, is also another great spot for cliff jumping (but has no beach).

-There isn’t much available facility-wise and the beach is entirely in the shade by late afternoon.
-So, this is a good beach to spend a few hours but perhaps not all day.
+There isn’t much available facility-wise and Hawaii Beach Pula is entirely in the shade by late afternoon.
+As such, this is a good beach to spend a few hours at but perhaps not all day.
 But given how close all the beaches are in Verudela, you can easily move between them all in one day.

 Best Beaches in Pula: Štinjan

-The beaches in Štinjan are less popular than those in Stoja or Verudela due to being slightly further from central Pula.
-And while there are fewer beaches here, all in all, you can still spend a day and hop beach to beach.
+The beaches in Štinjan are less popular and visited than those in Stoja or Verudela due to being slightly further from central Pula.
+And while there are fewer beaches here, all in all, you can still spend a day here moving from beach to beach.